-- Appropriate infrastructure to support the project (including plans to access NUCATS consultation services for support in areas such as D&I, community stakeholder engagement, biostatistics, and informatics) - A feasible timeline to complete all proposed activities within the approved funding period (with the understanding that no-cost extensions are not permitted) - Clear objectives, feasibility plan, analysis plan, timeline, anticipated results, and outcome measures. - A plan to apply to NIH for follow-on funding upon completion of the pilot project with as much detail as possible; identifying a specific NIH FOA to which there will be a response by a specific submission date is strongly encouraged.
+- Strong potential to lead to meaningful impact on human health and more generalized study/acceleration of the process of translation, with specification of how the proposal will maintain a high likelihood of translation and/or population health impact for a specific condition as well as plans for broader impact on TS across other health conditions. - A concept that is too preliminary to qualify for federal funding programs and for which supporting preliminary data would greatly enhance the likelihood of receiving a subsequent NIH-funded award. - Appropriate infrastructure to support the project (including plans to access NUCATS consultation services for support in areas such as D&I, community stakeholder engagement, biostatistics, and informatics) - A feasible timeline to complete all proposed activities within the approved funding period (with the understanding that no-cost extensions are not permitted) - Clear objectives, feasibility plan, analysis plan, timeline, anticipated results, and outcome measures. - A plan to apply to NIH for follow-on funding upon completion of the pilot project with as much detail as possible; identifying a specific NIH FOA to which there will be a response by a specific submission date is strongly encouraged.

-The NUCATS Pilot Scientific Review Panel will prioritize proposals led by junior faculty (Instructor and Assistant Professor ranks, regardless of track) who have not yet established a significant funding base (PI or MPI on an NIH R01-equivalent award).
+The NUCATS Pilot Scientific Review Panel will prioritize proposals led by early-career faculty (Instructor and Assistant Professor ranks, regardless of track) who have not yet established a significant funding base (PI or MPI on an NIH R01-equivalent award).
 The lead principal investigator (PI) is the submitting/contact PI.
 Proposals led by junior faculty that include significant contributions from one or more senior faculty collaborators will be prioritized as well if the junior faculty member is not yet PI on an NIH grant and is planning future federal proposals.
 Applicants with well-established federal funding bases will not be prioritized for funding.